 HB73 also inserts the state into the practice of pharmacy.
-Mandating pharmacists fill prescriptions regardless of their professional judgment informed by their years of doctoral education inserts the state into the practice of pharmacy which is governed by the State of Ohio Board of Pharmacy.
+Mandating pharmacists to fill prescriptions regardless of their professional judgment informed by their six to eight years of doctoral education inserts the state into the practice of pharmacy which is governed by the State of Ohio Board of Pharmacy.